konstantint/BreadboardBot/docs/examples/esp32s3_http_control.md

   Finally, edit `code.py` to do `import esp32s3_http_control` or `import esp32s3sense_http_control_cam` respectively.

+* **Result**

-* On boot the microcontroller will show a web server, reporting its IP in both the serial debug message and on the OLED screen.
+  On boot the microcontroller will show a web server, reporting its IP in both the serial debug message and on the OLED screen.
 You can connect to that address and use the forward/backward/left/right/stop buttons to control the motors and view the live camera image.